raspberrypilearning/star-collector/en/step_5.md

 --- task ---

-Open the `StarPlayer` script and add code to only count the seconds if the player has collected less than three stars:
+Open the `StarPlayer` script and create an if statement around your time code to only count the seconds if the player has collected less than three stars:

 --- code ---
 ---
 language: python
-filename: StarPlayer.cs
+filename: StarPlayer.cs - Update()
 line_numbers: true
 line_number_start: 18
 line_highlights: 21-24